 How much do you know about Absinthe?

-I’m here to shed light on 5 facts about this unique spirit.
-I guarantee you’ll find all of it to be interesting.
+I’m here to shed light on 5 facts about absinthe.
+A unique spirit that I guarantee you’ll find to be interesting.

 Wormwood creates the singular flavor profile that makes Absinthe profoundly herbaceous.
 Known in the scientific world as Artemesia absinthium, this poignant herb contains a substance called thujone.

 Back in the day, Thujone was an alleged stimulant and got a bad rap for proposed psychoactive effects.
 It wasn't until the early 2000s when strong research of thujone was able to break the myth about Absinthe being a hallucinogen.
 Authentic absinthe contains only minute traces of thujone.

 Absinthia’s Organic Absinthe uses distilled wormwood and produces the same results as vintage Absinthe.
 In fact, Absinthia Absinthe is made the same way vintage absinthe was made, but with organic ingredients grown in California and Oregon.

 Absinthe Fact #2: Did you know there is zero licorice root in Absinthe?

 The combination that provides a licorice overtone comes from aniseed and fennel.
 Strengthened by the herbaceous and bitter addition of Wormwood, Absinthe maintains its energetic flavor when these ingredients collide, making it smooth, delicate, and floral.